 Jenny Brown Dip.
 Couns, Registered Member MBACP

 Thank you for reading my profile and I hope it will help you to embark on your counselling journey.
 I am a warm, perceptive and experienced counsellor with a passion for helping clients to move forwards in their lives.
 I provide a confidential and therapeutic space whereby you can talk and make sense of whatever is causing you distress.
 To facilitate this I ensure clients feel safe and listened to without fear of being judged or unheard.
 As your counsellor, I will offer you a calm, reflective atmosphere in which to find clarity, make changes in your life, heal, and grow.
-I am present in a genuine, compassionate, and non-judgmental way, and I may challenge you appropriately at times.
+I am present in a genuine, compassionate, and non-judgemental way, and I may challenge you appropriately at times.
 I use my natural intuition to help you to understand what could be holding you back in your life.
 I am committed to being responsive to the needs of individual clients, and I tailor my work to your needs, also recognising that these needs may change over time.

 I welcome informal enquiries via email or by phone.